Processing your request

 The FCPAC provides users the option to register and access the service through a unique username and password (the "User ID") that is for your personal, non-commercial use only.
 If you access the FCPAC with a User ID, you agree as follows:

 As part of the registration process, which may be necessary to obtain access to the FCPAC, certain registration information may be provided to the FCPAC, Stanford University, and its authorized employees, contractors, vendors, and agents.
 You represent that your registration information is accurate and truthful.
 You shall promptly inform the FCPAC of any updates to your registration information in order to keep it true, accurate, and up to date.
 Each registration is for a single user only.
-The FCPAC reserves the right to deny creation of your account based on the FCPAC’s inability to verify the authenticity of your registration information.
+The FCPAC reserves the right to deny creation of your account based on the FCPAC's inability to verify the authenticity of your registration information.
+A user is not permitted to register additional accounts in an effort to circumvent an account suspension.

 The User ID may be used by you to gain access to the FCPAC only for so long as you are authorized to access and use the FCPAC in accordance with these Terms of Service.